Jon Morgan

 Putting money on his suit

-Venture capital is a type of financing wherein investors provide funds for small businesses [1].
+Venture capital is a type of financing wherein investors provide funds for small businesses.
+They will want a part of the profits from your business or equity in exchange [2].

-They can provide funding, advice, and mentorship to help your business flourish.
+Venture capitalist investment can be a great option if you have a solid plan since they can provide funding, advice, and mentorship to help your business flourish.

-Note that venture capitalists have the option to make management decisions and take control of the business.
+However, I inform my clients that venture capitalists have the option to make management decisions and take control of the business.

 7. Traditional Loan Institutions

-Banks and credit unions usually require collateral before they agree to give a business loan to an LLC.
+Traditional loan institutions include banks and credit unions.
+These lenders require a solid business plan and collateral before they agree to give a business loan to an LLC.

-Depending on the amount of money you are applying for and your credit score.
-It can take time to get a business loan from traditional lenders.
+Depending on the amount of money you are applying for and your credit score, it can take time to get a business loan from traditional lenders.

 Yet, we had a wonderful experience with Novo, which is why we give it our endorsement.